betrusted-io/gateware/CONTRIBUTING.md

-Verifying commits is not essential for contributions to this project, but for those motivated to add additional security it is important to know that Github now [supports GPG signature verification](https://github.com/blog/2144-gpg-signature-verification).
+Verifying commits is not essential for contributions to this project, but for those motivated to add additional security it is important to know that GitHub now [supports GPG signature verification](https://github.com/blog/2144-gpg-signature-verification).

 Using GPG is a complex subject.
 Here are some pointers for further information:
  * [OpenPGP Best Practices](https://help.riseup.net/en/security/message-security/openpgp/best-practices)
  * [Debian Keysigning HOWTO](https://wiki.debian.org/Keysigning)
  * If you create a new key please ensure that the RSA key length is at least 4096 bits and configured for [SHA-2](https://www.debian-administration.org/users/dkg/weblog/48)
- * If you use **caff** (from [signing-party](https://packages.debian.org/sid/signing-party)) to sign and distrubute signatures please verify that the *separate* [caff configuration is accurate](https://github.com/tmarble/kspsig).
+ * If you use **caff** (from [signing-party](https://packages.debian.org/sid/signing-party)) to sign and distribute signatures, please verify that the *separate* [caff configuration is accurate](https://github.com/tmarble/kspsig).

-You can export your GPG public key to a file for use with Github as follows (assuming your GPG key id is 0xCAFED00D):
+You can export your GPG public key to a file for use with GitHub as follows (assuming your GPG key id is 0xCAFED00D):

 ````
 gpg --output 0xCAFED00D.asc --armor --export-options export-clean,export-minimal --export 0xCAFED00D
 ````

-Simply paste the contents of that file in the **SSH and GPG keys** section of your [Github settings](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).
+Simply paste the contents of that file in the **SSH and GPG keys** section of your [GitHub settings](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/).